Paul Bradley Carr: New Media writing

 Prior to joining TechCrunch, Carr wrote a weekly column for The Guardian newspaper entitled "Not Safe For Work" which followed his adventures in the technology industry.
-Between 2003–2005 he wrote a regular new media column for Media Guardian.
+Between 2003 and 2005 he wrote a regular new media column for Media Guardian.

 Carr has also authored a series of nine web guide books for Prentice Hall, as well as co-authoring The Unofficial Tourists' Guide to Second Life published by Pan Macmillan (UK) and St Martin's Press (US) in 2007.

 Carr was a regular user of Twitter, but deleted his account in August 2010 to focus on blogging.
 Carr resumed using Twitter in April 2011 before quitting again in May 2015.

 Between 2014 and 2019 Carr served as editorial director of PandoDaily where he wrote a daily column.

 In 2020, Business Insider reported that Carr was launching Techworker.com, an independent news site for and about those who work in the technology industry.